cityofaustin/form-service-api/README.md

 Local Only:
   - S3_KEY
-    - AWS credentials, could be stored in ~/.aws/credentials rather than explicit env var
+    - AWS credentials, could also be stored in ~/.aws/credentials instead of using an explicit env var
   - S3_SECRET
-    - AWS credentials, could be stored in ~/.aws/credentials rather than explicit env var
+    - AWS credentials, could also be stored in ~/.aws/credentials instead of using an explicit env var

 ## 2. First, set up the virtual env: